sdmalek44/job_tracker/README.md

 ### 3. Controller

-* Exceeds Expectations: Controller show significant effort to push logic down the stack
+* Exceeds Expectations: Controller show significant effort to push logic down the stack, utilizing SRP & DRY
 * Meets Expectations: Controller is generally well organized with three or fewer methods needing refactoring
-* Below Expectations: There are four to seven controller methods that should have been refactored
+* Below Expectations: There are four or more controller methods that should have been refactored

 ### 4. Models

 * Exceeds Expectations: Models show excellent organization, refactoring, and appropriate use of ActiveRecord features
 * Meets Expectations: Models show an effort to push logic down the stack, but need more internal refactoring
-* Below Expectations: Models are somewhat messy and/or make poor use of ActiveRecord features
+* Below Expectations: Models are somewhat messy

 ### 5. ActiveRecord